ericspod/Eidolon/README.md

 To clone the included **EidolonLibs** submodule which contains shared libraries needed to run, use this command within the cloned Eidolon directory:

     git submodule update EidolonLibs

+Eidolon releases will include pre-built application packages, see the release notes for details.

 ## Building